KidEinstein/KidEinstein.github.io/_posts/2016-09-19-hadoop-setup.markdown

 scp -r ~/hadoop/ username@slaveX:~
 {% endhighlight %}

+### Formatting the NameNode

+Before you start using HDFS, the NameNode, which contains the directory structure for the files stored in HDFS needs to be formatted.
+Use the following command to do it.

+{% highlight shell %}
+hadoop namenode -format
+{% endhighlight %}

 ## Get it up and running

 Run the following commands on your master node to start up HDFS and yarn